-This post will walk you through Star Clipper, sharing everything you may be wondering about this sailing cruise experience so you can book your next trip with them, from the cabins to entertainment, expected cost, some itineraries, and more things to expect.
+This post will walk you through Star Clipper, sharing everything you may be wondering about this sailing experience so you can book your next trip with them, from the cabins to entertainment, expected cost, some itineraries, and more things to expect.

 Disclosure: We thank Star Clippers for generously hosting us.
 We also may make a small commission from affiliate links in this post (at no cost to you), but all opinions are ours, and we bring you genuine content with real facts, photos, thoughts, and recommendations.
 As Amazon Associates, we earn from qualifying purchases.

-Star ClipperS Review Overview
+Star Clippers Review Overview

 Star Clipper is one of three ships in the Star Clippers fleet.
-(The other two ships are Star Flyer, which is a sister ship of Star Clipper in its architectural design, and Royal Clipper.)
+(The other two ships are Star Flyer, which is a sister ship of Star Clipper in its architectural design, and the elegant Royal Clipper.)

-The ship is beautiful.
+This tall ship is beautiful.
 It’s modeled after a classic Clipper ship (not one in particular, simply a Clipper ship in general, during the classic days of sailing).
 Though it can take a minute or two to get used to the vibe of this classic vessel, if you’re accustomed to sailing on modern cruise ships, you soon realize the beauty of her details.

 The sailing cruise ship experience gently reminded us of our American Eagle Schooner experience with Maine Windjammer Association.
 But most of the similarities stop at their sails and beautiful craftsmanship since their size, crew, and where they sail differ greatly.